windelmm/BaseballHandedness-Udacity/README.md

 # Credits

 * Udacity - for providing excellent classes on data visualisation
-* bleau Public - for displaying the data story
+* Tableau Public - for displaying the data story